Integration of ports in global hydrogen supply chains: opportunities and challenges

 Therefore, ports can act as a Hub for hydrogen activities across the whole supply chain from production to consumption.

-Notwithstanding the potential opportunities, there will be challenges in operations such as infrastructure and facility development (e.g., refueling infrastructure), safety issues, working practices and management procedure, rules development, government policy and regulations, and community awareness/understanding.
+Notwithstanding the potential opportunities, there will be challenges in operations such as infrastructure and facility development (e.g., refuelling infrastructure), safety issues, working practices and management procedure, rules development, government policy and regulations, and community awareness/understanding.

 With the expected emergence of large-scale international hydrogen trade and application of hydrogen technologies in maritime-related applications, ports play vital roles in developing a sustainable hydrogen economy and supply chain.